Where are you located?

 When is Visitor's day?

-The 2018 Visitor’s day is on Saturday July 14th.
+Visitor’s day is the 3rd Saturday of 1st session.
 Parents are welcome to come to camp to view the morning activities, take their son or daughter out for lunch and spend the afternoon with them, then return in the evening for our traditional Campfire which ends at 9:15pm.
 There is no visitor’s day for 2nd session.